 Meanwhile, Dr. Judith James has made a series of key findings that point to a common cold virus as a potential environmental trigger for lupus.
 Her work now is moving toward developing a vaccine that could one day prevent the onset of the virus—and lupus.

 In OMRF’s rheumatology clinic, physician-scientists provide sick Oklahomans with access to experimental lupus treatments not yet widely available.
-If any of these novel therapeutics proves effective, OMRF will have played a key role in delivering the first new lupus drug to patients in nearly a half-century.
+If any of these novel therapeutics proves effective, OMRF will have played a key role in delivering the newest lupus drugs to patients in nearly a half-century.